-SMEs must meet all compulsory criteria and score at least 16 out of 22 points across the service-specific selection criteria to be eligible for participation in the transnational pilot action.
+SMEs must meet all compulsory criteria and score at least 16 out of 24 points across the service-specific selection criteria to be eligible for participation in the transnational pilot action.
+As outlined in the project guidelines, extra points will be awarded to SMEs from the RehAllianCE partner regions and Central European countries.